AdobeDocs/commerce-operations.en/help/configuration/cli/export-configuration.md

 # Export configuration settings

-In Magento 2.2 and later [pipeline deployment model](../deployment/technical-details.md), you can maintain a consistent configuration across systems.
+In Commerce 2.2 and later [pipeline deployment model](../deployment/technical-details.md), you can maintain a consistent configuration across systems.
 After you configure settings in the Admin on your development system, export those settings to configuration files using the following command:

 ```bash
 bin/magento app:config:dump {config-types}